 This latest batch of pin backs we're selling for $1 each.
 We're currently reworking our website a bit to have an online store where we'll sell the buttons online in packs of 3.
 If someone buys a retail bag of coffee, we offer a free drip coffee or pour over, but if the customer doesn't want that, we'll throw in a button.
 Just today, a friend of mine stopped by for a latte, and I gave her one for her new denim jacket, because you can't wear a denim jacket without buttons.
 Sacrilegious!

-Each step of the way for Erik and Emily's journey was an important opportunity that overall impacted how their coffee shop was shaped.
-In Minneapolis the two had learned more about specialty coffee selections.
+Each step of the way for Erik and Emily's journey impacted how their coffee shop was shaped.
+In Minneapolis, the two learned more about specialty coffee selections.
 When searching for the best location to set up shop, they remembered the marketplace dynamic in Traverse City.
 Now, Planetary Coffee serves the coffee they had loved from Chicago and treats customers to custom pin buttons also from the windy city.